 From our daily stop at the coffee shop to a loved one’s surprise birthday dinner, and even the nerve-wracking doctor’s appointment, shift workers are there supporting us through it all.
-Deputy asked thousands of shift workers how they like to be recognized for a job well done.
-The response?
+And if ask shift workers how they like to be recognized for a job well done, the response is almost unanimous:

 “A simple thank you goes a long way.”